loginom/loginom-help-en-omegat/data/processors/transformation/calc/javascript.md

 ```

 `pow(x, n)` function is defined in this script.
 It takes number and power to which it is risen as arguments.
-To show the script result in the calculated calculator field, it is required to use the `return pow(COL1, COL2)` command where `pow(COL1, COL2)` enables to call the declared function with transfer to `х` and `n` parameters of the values from the calculator fields (or variables) `COL1` and `COL2`, correspondingly.
+To show the script result in the calculated calculator field, it is required to use `return pow(COL1, COL2)` command where `pow(COL1, COL2)` enables to call the declared function with transfer to `х` and `n` parameters of the values from the calculator fields (or variables) `COL1` and `COL2`, correspondingly.

 It is possible to use built-in [functions *of Calculator*](../../func/calc-func/README.md) in the JavaScript code: